whlapinel/course-manager/features.md

 ## Pending (keep in priority order)

+- From lesson details page: next lesson or previous lesson (nice to have)

 - 1/23/25 In calendar, user can add and remove lessons from a date
   - Add: new screen to select lesson from course
   - Remove: remove date from lesson dates